-Ensuring that this vulnerable group are followed up within seven days of discharge aims to reduce the risk of suicide and social exclusion and improve care pathways.
-The national threshold states that at least 95% of patients should be followed up within seven days of discharge from psychiatric inpatient care.
-The target was consistently met until the most recent quarter (July to September 2019), when performance dropped to 94.5%.
-Previously, the proportion of patients followed up within seven days had fluctuated at around 97%.
+The previous national threshold stated that at least 95% of patients should be followed up within seven days of discharge from psychiatric inpatient care.
+The target was consistently met until Q2 2019/20 (July to September 2019), when performance dropped to 94.5%.
+In Q3 2019/20, the proportion of patients followed up within seven days increased slightly to 95.5%.

 About this data

-The proportion of patients on Care Programme Approach (CPA) who were followed up within seven days of discharge from psychiatric inpatient care is calculated as:
+The proportion of patients on the Care Programme Approach (CPA) who were followed up within seven days of discharge from psychiatric inpatient care was calculated as: